MarioNet split web browser: Functional overview

 A unique feature of the MarioNet design was its split architecture.
 The majority of the browser code resided on a web server where most of the work would be done including HTML processing, image rendering for the target device and the connection to the World Wide Web.
 The remote controlled client was a small graphics engine which simply uncompressed and displayed images and relayed mouse movements and keystrokes (hence the marionette play on words).
 This technology is also called a cloud browser.

-Web browsers are large complex programs, including back then.
-They are resource-intensive and to perform well they require multiple client/server connections.

 The design had at its core a light-weight proprietary transport protocol called OPTIC (Optimized Protocol for Transport of Images to Clients).
 This protocol was very simple and required only a single connection between the client and a server.
 OPTIC would run over any transport protocol from RS-232 serial communications to Wi-Fi or Bluetooth.

 On startup, the client sent the characteristics of the screen (resolution, color depth, physical size etc.) to the server where the images were processed and rendered for the target device.
 They would then be compressed and sent via the OPTIC protocol to the client for display.

 The design of client software was just a few kilobytes of code and was based on Wightman's own tiny ROMable graphical windowing system called GROW (Graphical ROMable Object Windows) which he had developed whilst at Digital Research in the early 1990s.

 The server browser based on Mozilla was restructured to incorporate a client-side rendering capability and support for the OPTIC protocol.